rbtcollins/bitnami-docker/vcloud/redmine/README.md

   chmod +x worker.sh && ./worker.sh
 ```

-Like the master node setup, the this process will take a while to complete at the end of which the worker should be ready.

-You can repeat these instructions in [Kubernetes Worker](#kubernetes-worker) to add more worker nodes if you wish to.
+You can repeat these instructions in [Kubernetes Worker](#kubernetes-worker) to add more worker nodes to create a larger cluster.
 Remember to change the name and IP address while adding new VM's to the cluster.

 ### Deploy DNS

-To complete the setup of our Kubernetes cluster we need to deploy a DNS.
+Kubernetes offers a [DNS cluster addon](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns) which uses [SkyDNS](https://github.com/skynetservices/skydns).
+In this section we deploy the DNS addon in our Kubernetes cluster.

 These instructions can be executed on the master node or any of the worker nodes.

 First, download the configuration templates.